 The MMP sets out a five-year vision to protect St Helena’s marine environment while promoting responsible use, economic growth and community involvement.
 Progress is reviewed each year through a Marine Management Plan Annual Report.
 In 2024, an international review tool confirmed strong foundations in planning, staffing and community support, with St Helena scoring over 75%.

-Funding from the St Helena Government (SHG) and the Blue Belt Programme supports all of the MFCS work in fisheries, Environmental monitoring, and Community outreach.
+Currently, funding from the St Helena Government (SHG) and the Blue Belt Programme supports all of the MFCS work in fisheries, Environmental monitoring, and Community outreach.
+Additionally, the Darwin Initiative also funded various work areas previously.
 This includes sustainable fisheries management through stock assessments, tagging programmes, and analysis of logbook data in partnership with the Marine Compliance and Enforcement Section (MC&E), as well as long-term environmental monitoring of the physical, chemical, and biological conditions in St Helena’s surrounding waters.
-Community initiatives encourage marine tour operators to gain environmental accreditation, invite the public to report marine sightings, and use social media and awareness campaigns to educate and involve the local community.
+Community initiatives, invites the public to report marine sightings, and use social media and awareness campaigns to educate and involve the local community.

 These efforts are helping to build a stronger understanding of local biodiversity and how best to protect it while working closely with the community.